 Sarabhai was the founder president of IIM, Ahmedabad (Institute of Management).
-He also helped in setting up of Nehru Foundation for Development in Ahmedabad, the Ahmedabad Textile Industry’s Research Association (ATIRA) and the (CEPT).
+He also helped in setting up of Nehru Foundation for Development in Ahmedabad, the Ahmedabad Textile Industry’s Research Association (ATIRA), and the (CEPT).

-He also founded Darpana Academy of Performing Arts with his wife.
-Other projects and institutions initiated or established by him include the Faster Breeder Test Reactor (FBTR) in Kalpakkam, Variable Energy Cyclotron Project in Calcutta, Electronics Corporation of India Limited (ECIL) in Hyderabad and Uranium Corporation of India Limited (UCIL) in Jaduguda, Jharkhand.
+He also founded the Darpana Academy of Performing Arts with his wife.
+Other projects and institutions initiated or established by him include the Faster Breeder Test Reactor (FBTR) in Kalpakkam, Variable Energy Cyclotron Project in Calcutta, Electronics Corporation of India Limited (ECIL) in Hyderabad, and Uranium Corporation of India Limited (UCIL) in Jaduguda, Jharkhand.

-He started the work of fabrication and launch of Indian satellite and Aryabhata, India first satellite was put in orbit in 1975.
+He started the work of fabrication and launch of the Indian satellite and Aryabhata, India’s first satellite was put in orbit in 1975.
 The most significant contribution to India was the establishment of the Indian Space Research Organization (ISRO) in 1969.
 The main objective of this institution was to increase the use of science and serve the country.

 Besides ISRO, Sarabhai also led the Atomic Energy Commission between 1966 and 1971 as its Chairman.
-The Community Space Centre set up by him in Ahmedabad was later renamed as the Vikram A Sarabhai Community Science Centre.
+The Community Space Centre set up by him in Ahmedabad was later renamed the Vikram A Sarabhai Community Science Centre.
 Vikram Sarabhai passed away in his sleep on December 31, 1971, at Kovalam, Thiruvananthapuram, Kerala.

 Dr. Vikram Sarabhai received the Shanti Swarup Bhatnagar Medal in 1962.
 The nation honored him awarding Padma Bhushan in 1966 and Padma Vibhushan (posthumously) in 1972.